danieljordan1900/FANBOOK-TFDMM-01/09 Entre la armonia y el orden II - fase 0301 (en).md

 Behind her, the rest of the ponies seemed to regain a bit of hope at that moment.

 "Perfect, then let’s not waste any time," Magi replied with sincere relief—so much so that her colors seemed to return to her face, making her look less menacing.
-"You mentioned Vainilla earlier.
+"You mentioned Vanilla earlier.
 Well, I don’t know her.
 But I do know these guys."

 Before she finished speaking, one of the orbs floating around Magi drifted away and positioned itself on the ceiling.
 Then, a light shone from the orb, projecting a holographic image in the middle of the car.